 - 1. Parking is regulated by posted signs and curb markings, which take precedence over colored map indications. - 2.
-Commuters may not park in areas reserved for campus residents, visitor areas, faculty, staff and law designated areas. - 3.
+Commuters may not park in designated areas reserved for campus residents, visitor areas or faculty/staff. - 3.
 Limited-time parking areas (i.e. 30-minute) may be used by visitors, students, faculty and staff. - 4.
 Spaces provided for disabled persons are indicated by posted signs. - 5.
 In the event of conflict between traffic signs and the painted regulations, the signs will govern.